Do:

 After the seizure

 The person’s care plan should give advice on what to do after the seizure has finished.
-For example, it should say if it is safe to move them from the wheelchair to put them in the recovery position.
+But if you don’t have this, it is safest to leave the person in their wheelchair, and don’t try to move them.

 Was this article helpful?